Do Lions Eat Gazelles

 The savanna is a vibrant ecosystem where various species of animals coexist and rely on each other for survival.
 One of the most fascinating interactions in this ecosystem is the relationship between lions and gazelles.
 The lion, known as the king of the savanna, hunts the agile and swift gazelles as its prey.
 This interaction represents the delicate balance of the predator-prey relationship and plays a vital role in maintaining the ecological stability of the region.

-Read More Do Lions Attack Rhinos
+Read More Do Lions Eat Their Prey Alive

 The Ecological Importance Of Lion-gazelle Interactions